 After an enjoyable evening at the Hard Rock Café, followed by a good nights sleep up on the 14th floor of the Premier Inn, it was time for day 2 in Glasgow.
 If you have teenagers, you will know doubt be aware that they like to shop, so our second day was spent going around the huge shopping areas of Glasgow.
 Thankfully we never did find the second Primark, so I am chalking that up as a small victory.

 After an hour spent in the first class lounge at Glasgow station, it was time to make our way home.
 Whilst I don’t think Glasgow has the same touristy vibe as Edinburgh, we still enjoyed our time in the city.
 And it’s safe to say that Glaswegians have a certain pride in where they live.
-Thank you Glasgow.
+As you can see we had a great time in Glasgow with kids.